Uptick in rural COVID-19 patients at Wichita hospital

 She said she’s seen a notable increase in patients from rural Kansas coming to Wesley hospital.
 For many, it’s the only place available to receive treatment.

-“Lots of areas of Kansas that don’t have these higher level facilities,” said Dr. Chloe Steinshouer.
+“Lots of areas of Kansas that don’t have these higher level facilities,” said Dr. Steinshouer.

 Rural hospitals can become overwhelmed or lack specialty services to manage patients that are hospitalized.